imgproxy/imgproxy.rb/README.md

 will give you an URL to your user's avatar, resized to 250x250px on the fly.

-**Note:** If you use `Shrine::Storage::FileSystem` as storage, uploaded file URLs won't include the hostname, so imgproxy server won't be able to access them.
+**NOTE:** If you use `Shrine::Storage::FileSystem` as storage, uploaded file URLs won't include the hostname, so imgproxy server won't be able to access them.
 To fix this, use `shrine_host` config:

 ```ruby
 # config/initializers/imgproxy.rb